Applications for the 2021-2022 UTEACH Cohort are DUE Thursday April 1, 2021.

 - Successful completion of pre-requisite courses with a B or better, co-requisite courses and Liberal Studies core courses, including EDEL 300 (ITEP students only)

-- Group Interview with UTEACH Faculty
+- Interview with a program faculty or group interview with a UTEACH Faculty

 For program application information click on MSCP Admissions in the navigation menu on the left.